Chinnor and Princes Risborough Railway

 The Chinnor and Princes Risborough Railway is a preserved standard gauge heritage railway with its headquarters and main station at Chinnor in South Oxfordshire, England.
 It runs along the foot of the Chilterns escarpment.
-Although a few fields away it has since been given the nickname 'The Icknield Line' for its connection to the Lower Icknield Way.
+Although a little distance away, it has since been given the nickname 'The Icknield Line' for its connection to the Lower Icknield Way.

 History

 The line was part of the former Great Western Railway branch line between Watlington and Princes Risborough.
 British Railways closed the line to passenger traffic in 1957.
 The section between Chinnor and Princes Risborough thereafter carried a freight-only cement service until 1989.